-Pennsylvania 2-1-1 East is a free, confidential, non-emergency, comprehensive information and referral service that connects Berks, Lancaster, Lehigh, Northampton, and Schuylkill county residents with the health and human services they need.
-You can reach 2-1-1 by calling 2-1-1 or 855-501-6785.
-2-1-1 is not intended for emergency use.
-If you have an emergency, call 9-1-1.
-PA 2-1-1 is sponsored and administered by the Schuylkill United Way, with additional community sponsors that include Schuylkill Community Action, Schuylkill Area Community Foundation, Schuylkill County Emergency Management Agency and Schuylkill County Commissioners.
+PA 211 is sponsored and administered by the Schuylkill United Way, with additional community sponsors that include Schuylkill Community Action, Schuylkill Area Community Foundation, Schuylkill County Emergency Management Agency and Schuylkill County Commissioners.

-Capt.
-Jason B. Jones Memorial Day of Caring
+Captain Jason B. Jones Memorial Day of Caring

 This day of volunteering occurs each year on the second Friday in May.
-Companies and individuals come together to assist local public parks and nonprofits.
+Businesses and individuals come together to assist local public parks and nonprofits.

 Stuff the Bus

-A month long school supply drive held each July, backpacks are stuffed with school supplies and delivered to our Partner Agencies who serve children.
-Remaining backpacks are offered at a first-come basis to the Schuylkill County community.
-In 2016, 1,411 backpacks were stuffed for children in need.
+Schuylkill United Way holds a month-long school supply drive each July.
+Backpacks are stuffed with school supplies and delivered to our Partner Agencies who serve children.
+Any backpacks remaining are offered on a first-come basis to the Schuylkill County community at large.

 The Schuylkill United Way is the administrator for the Emergency Food & Shelter Program (EFSP) funds in Schuylkill County.
 EFSP funds are distributed through the Federal Emergency Management Agency (FEMA).

 Save the Date – 7th annual HSFC will take place on June 18, 2024 at